ccson/bug-free-octo-funicular/README.md

     `/uploads`, then this will create a mapped volume from the `$HOME/uploads` path in the local machine to the `/uploads` path in the root of the Docker/application filesystem.
 * `BACKEND_URL` -> The URL to the backend application server.
+* `TMDB_API_KEY` -> The TMDB V3 API Key to use to authenticate when fetching movie details from the TMDB API

 ### Running Application Locally